albertNSBM/ThinkCyber_Projects/REMOTE_CONTROL/README.md

 ## OUT PUT OF OF HOW THIS TOOL WORKS

 This is a high advanced tool written in Bash scrip programming language.
-Once you run it, it will install the necessary tool and dependencies then after it will check if you are anounmous if not it will exit if anounmas it.
+Once you run it, it will install the necessary tool and dependencies then after it will check if you are anounmous if not it will exit if anonynmas it.

 ![5](https://github.com/user-attachments/assets/8ad21d07-72b2-4d07-b44a-fb37b61d2d5f)